 5 Foods to Restore Intestinal Flora

-In general, we don’t pay a lot of attention to the intestines, but intestines that do not function in a balanced way are a source of toxins for the body and also prevent you from properly assimilating nutrients from the foods you eat.
+In general, we don’t pay a lot of attention to the intestines.
+However, intestines that do not function in a balanced way are a source of toxins for the body and also prevent you from properly assimilating nutrients from the foods you eat.

-In this article, we will explain how you can regulate your intestinal function and restore your flora naturally thanks to some essential probiotic foods in your diet.
+In this article, we will explain how you can regulate your intestinal function and restore your flora naturally.
+This is thanks to some essential probiotic foods in your diet.

-These micro-organisms help boost your immune system and restore intestinal flora, which suffers the consequences of a poor diet, antibiotics, and intestinal problems.
+These micro-organisms help boost your immune system and restore intestinal flora.
+Your intestinal flora can suffer consequences from a poor diet, antibiotics, and intestinal problems.

-Eating them every day will help significantly improve some health problems:
+Eating probiotics every day will help significantly improve some health problems:

-Yogurt is a food that can be very healthy if you are lactose intolerant and avoid combining this with many other foods.
-It is also a very natural food if you make it at home yourself.
+Yogurt is a food that can be very healthy and can help restore your intestinal flora.
+It can also be a natural food if you make it at home yourself.
 As a result, you will avoid the dyes, aromas, and sugars that they add to flavored yogurt sold in stores.

 Kefir is even more healthy and digestive than yogurt because it is rich in living yeast and contains less lactose.
 It has a slightly acidic flavor, but you can sweeten it with a little bit of honey or agave syrup.

 Kefir is a living fungus that you should put in a container with milk (cow, goat, sheep, etc.).
-After 24 to 48 hours strain it and drink or store it in the refrigerator and put the fungus back with the milk so that it ferments.
+After 24 to 48 hours strain it and drink or store it in the refrigerator.
+Make sure to put the fungus back with the milk so that it ferments.

 It is important to note that there are people who don’t tolerate lactose well but do digest fermented lactose products well.